stanlee321/bluetooth-rpi-beacon/README.md

 Uncomment the line 12 in [puck.js](./puck.js) for full log for all the aviable services from beacons.

 ## Update 27.feb.2019
-Thanks to the plots, we identify the x y z componets of the telemetry.
+Thanks to the plots, we identify the x y z componets of the telemetry in the array with 22 length.
 The next plot shows the behavior of moving the beacon in a table in X , later in Y and the Z componets.

 <div style="text-align:center"><img src ="./timeseries/plots/xyz.png" /></div>